-Most of us know the importance of regular exercise but how much do I need every day becomes the questions.
+Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 From helping us maintain a healthy weight to fighting off various ailments throughout life, there is no shortage of health benefits gained from regular physical activity.